refresh-bio/MKMC/README.md

   Options:
  - `-f ENUM:value in {fa,fq,mf} [fq]` - input format (FASTA, FASTQ or multi-FASTA); mixing files formats is not supported
  - `-o ENUM:value in {fa,matrix} [matrix]  ...` - output format (FASTA or matrix)
- - `-b` - turn off transformation of k-mers into canonical form
+ - `-b` - turn off transformation of k-mers into canonical form; applies both for input sequences and k-mers passed by `--flt`
  - `--ci UINT:POSITIVE [1]` - exclude k-mers occurring less than specified number of times (if k-mer occurs less than --ci times in a sample, it gets counter 0, but for this sample only)
  - `--cx UINT:POSITIVE [4000000000]` - exclude counting k-mers occurring more than specified number of times (if k-mer occurs more than --cx times in a sample, it gets counter 0, but for this sample only)
  - `--cs UINT:UINT in [2 - 4294967295] [65535]` - maximal value of a counter